JohannesKonings/JohannesKonings.github.io/_posts/2022-08-22-aws_example_ddb_analytics_athena_saved_queries_cdk.md

 ---
 layout:     post
-title:      Create Athena saved queries with CDK
+title:      Example how to create Athena saved queries with CDK
 date:       2022-08-22 08:15:18
 published:  true
 summary:    This post is about how saved queries are created with CDK.
 This is useful to have important queries prepared for any users.